Marathon Tales 2017

 Despite having completed several NYC marathons, I was not confident in my abilities to help someone else cross the finish line -- especially, someone with a disability.
 But, when Achilles International, an organization dedicated to enabling people with disabilities to participate in mainstream running events, contacted me, it was hard to say no. After a vetting process, I was paired with Freddy Mabika Ntumba from the Democratic Republic of the Congo.

 Freddy is a 32 year-old, handsome, quadriplegic man with a full and meaningful life.
 During our initial conversations, I quickly realized that while he is tethered to a wheelchair and 24-hour care, his spirits and positive nature soar; he continues to embrace life's challenges with gusto and passion.
 During our 4:30 AM ride to Staten Island, I learned about Freddy as person, not someone who was disabled.
 He shared much about his life, his motorcycle accident, his girlfriend, family, work, and the wheelchair soccer team that he proudly joined.
 On the light side, he joked that, "legs can be overrated."
-And, on a more somber note, he told me about the strides he has made to fight the stigma associated with being paralyzed in Africa.
-"People actually think that you are cursed."
-His candor and his easy nature made me feel so comfortable with him.
+And, on a more somber note, he told me about the strides he has made to fight Enroute to the marathon.

 Nothing could prepare me for sheer joy I experienced during our run together.
 When I pushed Freddy into the corral of 50,000 athletes in Staten Island, we were overwhelmed by the cheering and well wishes of the scores of runners waiting to start the race.
 And so were the other Achilles Athletes-- many cried with deep emotion.